English Cucumber

 English Cucumber vs Kirby Cucumber

 Kirby cucumbers are shorter, with a thick bumpy skin.
-Like the English cucumber, they’re also crispy and mild in flavor.
 These cucumbers are most often used for pickling.

 English Cucumber vs Japanese Cucumber

-Like the English cucumber, Japanese cucumbers are long, crispy, have thin skins and few seeds.
-They are slightly sweet and have more flavor than other types of cucumbers.
+Japanese cucumbers are long and crispy with thin skins and few seeds, but English cucumbers have more flavor than other types of cucumbers.

 Benefits of Cucumbers

-Cucumbers are low in calories and high in fiber.
-They are made up of about 95% water.
-Some studies suggest that an increase in water consumption may help with weight loss due to the breakdown of body fat and the feeling of satiation so we will be likely to consume less food.
+Cucumbers are low in calories and high in fiber and they are made up of about 95% water.
 It’s best to consume the cucumber skin which is rich with fiber and vitamin K.

 - Promotes Hydration.
 Cucumber is made up of about 95% water, which helps keep the body hydrated.
 (1) (2)

 - Weight Management.
-Since cucumbers are low in calories, carbs, and fat and high in fiber, they make a smart addition to any weight loss plan.
+Cucumbers are low in calories, carbs, and fat and high in fiber, so they make a great addition to any weight management plan.
 (3)

 - Digestion.
 Cucumber is rich with fiber which helps to promote a clean gut, a healthy digestive system and possible weight loss.
 (4)